US STOCKS-Wall St climbs with energy rebound, Pfizer deal

 Adding to the upbeat tone, weekly jobless claims rose less than expected last week.
 The report comes on the heels of a private payrolls report that fell short of expectations on Wednesday and ahead of a monthly employment report on Friday.

-Other data showed the U.S. trade deficit in December widened to its highest since 2012, which could dampen the fourth-quarter growth estimate, and nonfarm productivity fell more than expected in the fourth quarter.
+Other data showed the U.S. trade deficit in December widened to its highest since 2012, which could damp down the fourth-quarter growth estimate, and nonfarm productivity fell more than expected in the fourth quarter.

-After the bell, shares of LinkedIn rose 6.5 percent to $253.50 following a bigger-than-expected jump in quarterly revenue, while shares of Twitter were up 7.6 percent at $44.40 also as quarterly revenue surpassed analysts' expectations.

 Michael Kors shares fell 2.3 percent to $69.77 after the luxury accessories retailer posted third-quarter results and forecast a lower-than-expected profit for the current quarter.